|

 What Is Novelty Yarn?

-“Novelty yarn” is a sort of catch-all term that usually refers to any yarn that strays from the realm of the ordinary.
-Let’s describe it this way: any yarn you’d never use (alone) to knit a blanket or a sweater is novelty yarn!
+It tends to act as a catch-all term that refers to any yarn that strays from the realm of the ordinary.
+For our purposes, let’s describe it this way: any yarn you’d never use (alone) to knit a blanket or a sweater is novelty yarn!

-Novelty yarn usually comprises at least one type of man-made fiber, like acrylic or polyester.
+Novelty yarn usually comprises at least one type of man-made fiber, like acrylic, polyester, or nylon.
 Sometimes these man-made fibers blend with wool or cotton, but often they do not.

 What unites novelty yarn is their striking visage.
 You’ll never call it boring… that’s the very promise of novelty yarn!